vinitkotian/to-do-list-App/README.md

-# The classic To Do list Application :
+# The classic To Do list application :

 This application is the classic toDo list.